Characters: Sengoku Basara Western Clans

 - Transformation Sequence: When equipping his armour and helm.
 Apparently a Shout-Out to Saint Seiya.

-- Your Tomcat Is Pregnant: Oyassan is pretty clearly a doe, but Shikanosuke always refers to it as male to its frustration.
+- Your Tomcat Is Pregnant: Oyassan is pretty clearly a doe, but Shikanosuke always refers to her as male to her frustration.
 It's only in his anime ending that he finds out (and gets kicked in the face for his trouble).